 The Jewish leaders were spiritually blind and had no desire to see.

-Whether it’s a woman denying the life inside her body, or the doctor taking the life inside her body, whether it’s a man denying his sexual orientation, or the woman denying hers, mankind hardens his heart against the Creator God and is blinded to the perversion of his choices.
+Whether it’s a woman denying the life inside her body, or the doctor taking the life, whether it’s a man denying his sexual orientation, or the woman denying hers, mankind hardens his heart against the Creator God and is blinded to the perversion of his choices.

 Spiritual blindness can only be conquered by a Savior of light (John 3).